trivago/go-kubernetes/README.md

 alternative solutions to writing admission controllers that is more lightweight than the official SDK.

+## Maintenance and PRs

+This repository is in active development but is not our main focus.
+PRs are wolcome, but will take some time to be reviewed.

 ## License

 All files in the repository are subject to the [Apache 2.0 License](LICENSE)